Cell fusion: History

-Two types

-There are two different types of cell fusion that can occur.
-These two types include homotypic and heterotypic cell fusion.
+Types of cell fusion

 Homotypic cell fusion occurs between cells of the same type.
-An example of this would be osteoclasts or myofibers being fusing together with their respective type of cells.
-Whenever the two nuclei merge a synkaryon is produced.
-Cell fusion normally occurs with nuclear fusion, but in the absence of nuclear fusion, the cell would be described as a binucleated heterokaryon.
+An example of this would be osteoclasts or myofibers fusing together with their respective type of cells.
+When the two nuclei merge a synkaryon is produced.
+Cell fusion normally occurs with nuclear fusion, however in the absence of nuclear fusion, the cell would be described as a binucleated heterokaryon.
 A heterokaryon is the melding of two or more cells into one and it may reproduce itself for several generations.
-If two of the same type of cells fuse, but their nuclei do not fuse, then the resulting cell is called a syncytium.
+If two of the same type of cells fuse but their nuclei do not fuse, then the resulting cell is called a syncytium.

-Heterotypic cell fusion occurs between cells of different types, making it the exact opposite of homotypic cell fusion.
+Heterotypic cell fusion occurs between cells of different types.
 The result of this fusion is also a synkaryon produced by the merging of the nuclei, and a binucleated heterokaryon in the absence of nuclear fusion.
 An example of this would be Bone Marrow Derived Cells (BMDCs) being fused with parenchymatous organs.